legacysurvey/legacysurvey/pages/dr6/description.rst

 (at airmass=1.0).
 The derivation of the BASS filter responses is described on the `BASS website`_.

+For the first time in the Legacy Surveys, DR6 PSF photometry uses the same PSF models (and sky background subtraction) for zeropoint-fitting as is later used in cataloging.
+So, starting with DR6, the measured fluxes for PS1 stars should be completely self-consistent.

 DR6 also contains WISE fluxes force-photometered at the position of Legacy Survey sources.
 The WISE Level 1 images and the unWISE image stacks are on a Vega system.
 We have converted these to an AB system using the `recommended conversions by